rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 ![Model variance indicator](img/bias_variance_plot.png)

 *Figure 3: Model Error Plot - This plot compates model error across multiple models.
-Variance is defined as the spreaed between test error and train error.
+Bias error is defined as perfect accuracy minus train accuracy.
+Variance is defined as test error and train error.
 Typically it is better to use the difference in dev errer (validation error) and training error.
-In the case of our models, there is a wide margin between validation error and test error so we are including it in our variance error calculation.*
+In the case of our models, there is a wide margin between test error and validation error so I am including it in my variance error calculation.*

 As a general rule for model performance, we want to work on improving the greater error (bias or variance).